Money-back Guarantee • 100% verified listing • Adaptable to sight

 • Addition (ADD): +2.00 - Pupillary Distance (PD): 63 mm

-A refractive error is a visual defect that prevents light from focusing correctly on the retina, resulting in blurred vision.
+A refractive error is a vision defect that prevents light from focusing correctly on the retina, causing blurry vision.
 The main refractive errors are myopia, hyperopia, astigmatism, and presbyopia.
-These errors can often be corrected with appropriate glasses.
+These disorders can often be corrected with appropriate glasses.

-• An ophthalmologist is a medical doctor specializing in ophthalmology who can diagnose and treat eye diseases and perform surgery.
+• An ophthalmologist is a specialized doctor in ophthalmology who can diagnose and treat eye diseases and perform surgeries.
 They are qualified to treat complex conditions and perform surgical interventions.

-• An optometrist is an optical professional specializing in refraction and visual correction, and they can prescribe glasses and contact lenses.
-They primarily focus on eye exams and the prescription of corrective devices.
+• An optometrist is an eye care professional specialized in refraction and vision correction, and they can prescribe glasses and contact lenses.
+They mainly focus on vision examinations and the prescription of corrective devices.

 Refurbished glasses offer an ecological and economical alternative to new glasses.
-They are carefully inspected and restored to ensure they provide optimal visual correction.
-Additionally, by choosing refurbished glasses, you contribute to reducing waste and preserving natural resources.
+They are carefully inspected and restored to ensure they provide optimal vision correction.
+Moreover, by choosing refurbished glasses, you contribute to reducing waste and preserving natural resources.

 Leave a comment